emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## KaitoVault
+### Score: 15/22
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 4 sources and main generally always works. ✔️
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvement. ⚠️
+1. Most sources include subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has continue watching. ✔️
+1. Has a random movie button, but otherwise is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌

+***
 ## Watch2Day
 ### Score: 14/22
 1. Streams load very fast. ✔️